quacksouls/lyf/doc/organize.md

 }
 ```

-Pass a function to the `.forEach()` method.
+Pass a function to the method `forEach()`.
 The function should accept one
 argument, i.e. a set element, and does whatever it needs to in order to process
 the given element.
 The script below demonstrates both techniques for walking
 over each element of a set.